Trail Notes

 • Return to Turitea Rd, turn right and continue for 7km on a mix of gravel road and bush track then exiting onto Greens Road.
 Watch out for mountain bikes on this track.

-• At a high point on Greens Rd, leave the road and follow the off-road trail down the hill, crossing stiles and bridges along the way.
+• At a high point on Greens Rd, leave the road and follow the off-road trail down the hill, crossing small bridges along the way.
 There is a picnic table, and freshwater nearby, at the lower end of this pathway.

 • Re-join Greens Rd and after 100m turn left onto Kahuterawa Road.
 Warning: This is a busy country road with many vehicles travelling to and from the walking and mountain bike trails at the end of the road.
 Take care on this road.